JC Travels: A warm Australian Christmas – the Itinerary

 4th Stop – Canberra

 Then right back to Canberra!
 This time for a few days and to actually have Christmas!
 My bestie and her husband are coming with too, so it will be 6 of us.
-We have a fancy meal planned and I will have a few days to show Paul the sights of Canberra.
+I’m looking forward to spending some quality time with my family and friends.
+We have a fancy meal planned and I’ve promised my dad we will play a game of poker.
+It used to be a bit of a family tradition to play poker over Christmas and new year whilst we were all together, but we haven’t really done it for the last few years.
+Since moving here, dad has rediscovered his love for poker.
+Mum says he’s obsessed with playing on Casinochan au at the moment.
+So I think it’s only fair to give him a game and see if playing online has brushed up his technique!
+I will have a few days to show Paul the sights of Canberran too.
 It is a small city but there are still quite a few things to do – mainly lots of walking in the outback and maybe even a tour of the Australian parliament if we get lucky with the dates.

 5th Stop – Byron Bay

 After Christmas is done, it’s time for the next holiday to begin!
 We are heading off with my parents on the big long drive to Byron Bay, stopping off in the middle for a break.
 We are in Byron for 5 nights at a really lovely villa, it’s an area I’ve not been to before so I look forward to exploring the surrounding area.
 We are there for New Years too so I bet that will be awesome.
 If you have any recommendations for that area in Australia, please do let me know!